An Open Letter to Congress on Military AI, Democratic Oversight, and the Cost of Principle

 The phrase “any lawful use” sounds like a constraint.
 It is not.
 It is a delegation.

 It does not refer to clear, democratically debated statutes about how frontier AI may be used in war or surveillance.
-It points into a thicket of existing surveillance authorities, secret court interpretations, and internal DoW legal opinions that ordinary citizens—and most members of Congress—cannot read, contest, or even see.
+It points into a thicket of existing surveillance authorities, secret court interpretations, and internal DoW legal opinions that ordinary citizens and most members of Congress cannot read, contest, or even see.
 Decisions about whether AI systems can be used for mass domestic surveillance or for automated targeting and lethal force workflows are being made inside classified procurement processes and executive-branch legal memos, not in open hearings or public law.

 When the government designates a company a “supply chain risk” for drawing ethical lines, it does not merely punish that one company.
 It broadcasts a lesson to every other firm in the industry: compliance pays; principle is a liability.

 This is precisely backwards.
-A constitutional democracy should create incentives that reward companies insisting on higher standards—not lower ones.
+A constitutional democracy should create incentives that reward companies insisting on higher standards, not lower ones.
 If the most capable AI labs learn that demanding real constraints will cost them federal contracts while acquiescence will be rewarded, we will not end up with a defense AI ecosystem that takes civil liberties and the laws of war seriously.
 We will end up with one that has been quietly trained not to.

 This is the shape of the tool that was already used against Anthropic.
 The target was an AI company.
 The mechanism does not care about the targets.

-This is why US constitutional architecture matters to everyone—why it should matter to everyone, and not only to technologists or civil libertarians, but to every institution that has ever looked at a government demand and said: there are things we will not do.
+This is why US constitutional architecture matters to everyone–why it should matter to everyone, and not only to technologists or civil libertarians, but to every institution that has ever looked at a government demand and said: there are things we will not do

-Policy can be implemented as code and contracts long before, or entirely instead of, statute.
+Policy can be implemented as code and contracts long before–or entirely instead of–statute.
 The more a society’s critical functions run through this stack, the easier it becomes to hollow out democratic institutions while continuing to speak their language.

 I am not asking you to ignore legitimate national security concerns, nor am I pretending our adversaries are standing still.
 I am, rather, asking you to insist that the United States pursue its security without sacrificing the democratic architecture that makes that security worth having.

-Require democratic review of high-risk AI deployments.
 Any deployment of frontier AI into intelligence or lethal-force workflows should trigger mandatory reporting and review by Congress, and where appropriate, independent oversight bodies.
 “Any lawful use” should not function as a blanket carve-out.
 Specific categories of use should be subject to affirmative legislative authorization.

-Protect companies that draw ethical lines.
 Investigate the supply chain risk designation applied to Anthropic and ensure that federal procurement is not being used to retaliate against firms that insist on stronger civil liberties and safety safeguards.
-Create affirmative incentives—not just the absence of punishment—for defense contractors who embed higher-law standards into their systems.
+Create affirmative incentives–not just the absence of punishment–for defense contractors who embed higher-law standards into their systems.

-Develop a doctrine on sovereign AI and democracy.
 Begin building a bipartisan framework that recognizes how a sovereign AI stack, left to develop without democratic constraint, can undermine bicameralism, federalism, and individual civic standing.
 Where AI infrastructure becomes part of the state’s nervous system, democratic controls must be stronger, not weaker.

 I am a Christian.
 I do not expect the United States to legislate theology, and I am not asking it to.

-But I do believe that our tools—including our most powerful ones—must ultimately answer to something above raw expedience.
+But I do believe that our tools–including our most powerful ones–must ultimately answer to something above raw expedience.
 Our Constitution, the laws of war, and the basic moral recognition that we must not normalize total surveillance or machine-delegated killing.
 These are not sectarian commitments.
-They are the load-bearing walls of a civilization that takes human dignity seriously.

-Our current policy trajectory says: if it can be fit under “any lawful use” as interpreted behind closed doors by executive branch lawyers, it is acceptable to build, buy, and deploy.
+Our current policy trajectory says: if it can be fit under “any lawful use,” as interpreted behind closed doors by executive branch lawyers, it is acceptable to build, buy, and deploy.
 That is not a standard.
 That is an abdication.

 As a veteran, I know there is no way to participate in war without moral paradox.
 I have made peace with that, as much as anyone can.
 But the outer limits of what we permit ourselves to do–the lines we will not cross regardless of what we could technically justify–are supposed to be set by the people’s representatives, in public, through deliberation.
 That is not a naive ideal.
 It is the design of the republic.